rit-spex/SPEXTRO/Documents/Design_Requirements.md

 * Physical switch to enable power
 * Physical switch does not disable power (MCU takes over)
 * High efficiency is desireable for runtime
+* Tether support
+   * Charge batteries from outside connector
+   * Monitor battery pack
+   * Active balance battery pack
+   * Generate a clean 12V from battery pack to send to system

 ---
 ### Communication